letoram/safespaces/API.md

           selected : input forwarded to selected model view     : input modifies camera orientation
-          scale    : input modifies focus selected model scale rotate   : input modifies selected model orientation ipd      : input modifies eye- distance and distortion parameters, repeated calls cycles which parameter
+          scale    : input modifies focus selected model scale move     : buttons set axis, motion moves model relative to current position rotate   : input modifies selected model orientation ipd      : input modifies eye- distance and distortion parameters, repeated calls cycles which parameter
                      that is targeted.

+# IPC Control

+If the control channel is opened via /control=name a socket will be created in ipc/name through which arcan-cfgfs or socat can be used to manipulate and explore VR state during runtime.

+    socat unix-client:/path/to/ipc/name -
+		ls /
+	  write /hmd-ipd=10.0
+		exec /hmd/reset

 # Device Control ( /hmd )